rootcode-creator/CGPA-CALCULATOR/README.md

 ## 🚀 Project intro

 `CGPA Calculator` is a Java 8 and JavaFX desktop application that implements a local, file-backed workflow for collecting student course data and deriving a final CGPA score.
 The application authenticates users through a lightweight register/login flow, captures course count and course-level grade input through JavaFX forms, and persists intermediate values in plain-text files under the project root.
-The calculator then evaluates the weighted-average GPA formula:
+The calculator then evaluates the weighted-average using formula below.

 CGPA = Σ(Credit × Grade Point) / Σ(Credit)